关于javascript:Serverside-rendering-for-any-React-app-on-any-FaaS-provider

 CLIENT_DEV_ORIGIN && event.httpMethod === 'GET' && path.parse(event.path).ext;

-if (shouldGetFromClientDevServer) {
+if (shouldGetFromClientDevServer) {return await getFromClientDevServer(event);

 }

-return { statusCode: 200, body: 'It works!' };
+return {statusCode: 200, body: 'It works!'};

 };

-async function getFromClientDevServer(event: HandlerEvent): Promise<HandlerResponse> {
+async function getFromClientDevServer(event: HandlerEvent): Promise<HandlerResponse> {const { status, data, headers} = await axios.get(`${CLIENT_DEV_ORIGIN}${event.path}`, {

 responseType: 'text',